VitalisOscar/SiteArticlesAlertsAPI/README.md

 If there are new posts for any site in the database, they will be sent to every subscriber via the running queue

-**NB:** You can also schedule the command to run periodically e.g every half an hour
+**PS:** You can also schedule the command to run periodically in your `App\Console\Kernel` e.g every half an hour if you are using a scheduler